Fran Oz Muppets

 This confusion led to an embarrassing incident after a performance in Los Angeles when a stubborn hotel manager refused to give Henson and his crew a room for the night fearing a rock band would trash the place.

 Henson, of course, would get the last laugh.
-He attempted to correct the problem by having a “serious conversation” with the manger.
+He attempted to correct the problem by having a “serious conversation” with the manager.
 Jim’s real voice resembled Kermit the Frogs’s in tone and was quiet, calm and reassuring.
 He rarely swore.